w3c/credweb/scribing.md

 As the scribe, you can interrupt a speaker any time to:

 * Ask for their name
+  * Since we're using Zoom for the call, if you have the 'gallery view' open alongside Zulip, it's pretty easy to tell who is speaking.
 * Ask for clarification of a point
 * Ask them to repeat something
 * Ask for an acronym expansion or jargon decoding, etc.

-Since we're using Zoom for the call, if you have the 'gallery view' open alongside Zulip, it's pretty easy to tell who is speaking.
+If you need to speak, please ask someone else to scribe you!
+(It's very hard to speak and scribe at the same time.)

 ## Scribe responsibilities